 The logic you need to provide is as follow :

-- a writing method that put data extracted from the POJO object into the JSON object
+- a writing method that puts data extracted from the POJO object into the JSON object,

-- a reading method that get data from the JSON object and builds a POJO object from
+- a reading method that gets data from the JSON object and builds a POJO object from it,

-- a reference resolver that provides access to POJO object giving a server reference
+- a reference resolver that provides access to a POJO object giving a server reference.

 Server and client do not share classes, so you need to provide two marshalling implementation class.